jbengs/webscraper/README.md

 Note: gmail only accepts the Gmail API, not SSL and SMTP as in most tutorials.\

 ## Tutorial
-The file realPythonTutorial is a code along of the tutorial "Beautiful Soup: Build a Web Scraper With Python" found on\ https://realpython.com/beautiful-soup-web-scraper-python/
+The file realPythonTutorial is a code along of the tutorial [Beautiful Soup: Build a Web Scraper With Python](https://realpython.com/beautiful-soup-web-scraper-python/)

 ### App written on the road to Paris, 27/06/2022
 from now to infinity:\